vita-epfl/monoloco/docs/SocialDistancing.md

 # Work in progress
 A detailed readme is currently under development and will be released soon.
+For h

 For a Beta version, we suggest to take a look at the branch update, from which you can also reproduce the latest quantitative results.